CZ-NIC/knot/doc/configuration.rst

 DNSSEC signing is useless as the zone won't be queried by clients), including primary/secondary configuration and ACLs.
 A catalog zone is indicated by setting the option :ref:`zone_catalog-role`.
-Standard DNS queries to a catalog zone are answered with REFUSED as though the zone doesn't exist unless there is a matching ACL rule for action transfer configured.
+Standard DNS queries to a catalog zone are answered with NOTAUTH unless there is a matching ACL rule for action at least ``query`` configured.
 The name of the catalog zone is arbitrary.
 It's possible to configure multiple catalog zones.